 Old Growth Dry

-Crafted entirely from Gulf Islands apples, this batch brings together over a dozen heirloom varieties found on Pender & Mayne Island, celebrating the depth of flavour pulled up out of the soil by the old apple trees we harvest.
-A dry, aromatic cider that blends the delicate fragrance of early season apples with the sharp acidity of the late, offering notes of orange peel and dried apricot.
+Crafted entirely from Gulf Islands apples, this batch brings together over a dozen heirloom varieties found on Pender, Saturna & Mayne Islands, celebrating the depth of flavour pulled up out of the soil by the old apple trees we harvest.
+A dry, aromatic cider that blends the delicate fragrance of early season apples with the sharp acidity of the late.

 Merging the Baldwin apple’s well-rounded character with the earthy aromatics of Ribston Pippin, this batch highlights two heirloom varieties that have been staples in cider making history.
 These apples were picked and shaken from trees nearing 100 years old, growing on Pender Island.
 A lightly carbonated, dry cider with moderate acidity and honeyed notes.